-And then create or copy files to these user-writable directories.
-For instance, a user might create a ngcgui-compatible subfile named:
+And then create or copy system-provided files to these user-writable directories.
+For instance, a user might create a ngcguicompatible subfile named:

-'''

 /home/myusername/mysubs/example.ngc

-'''

-The ini file must be edited to include new subfiles and to augment the path(s).
+To use files in new directories, the ini file must be edited to include the new subfiles and to augment the search path(s).
 For this example:

-LinuxCNC and ngcgui use the first file found when searching directories in a search path.
-With this behavior, you can supersede an ngcgui_lib subfile by placing a subfile with an identical name in a directory that is found earlier in the path search.
+LinuxCNC (and ngcgui) use the first file found when searching directories in the search path.
+With this behavior, you can supersede an ngcgui\lib subfile by placing a subfile with an identical name in a directory that is found earlier in the path search.
 More information can be found in the INI chapter of the Integrators Manual.

-5.4 Embedding NGCGUI in Axis
+5.4 Standalone Usage